bkulawska/flux-19/README.md

 6. **Deploy the application**: With the manifests in the GitHub repository, Flux will automatically deploy the application to the Kubernetes cluster.
 Whenever we make changes to the manifests in the GitHub repository, Flux will automatically update the deployment to reflect the changes.

-7. **Make changes to the repository**: Now, we will test if the Flux is working correctly.
+7. **Make changes to the repository**: Now, we will test if Flux is working correctly.
 We will make some changes to application; those changes can include updating manifests, adding new resources, or making changes to existing files.
 Then we will commit and push those changes back to the repository.

 8. **Wait for Flux to pick up changes**: Once we push the changes to the repository, we will need to wait for Flux to pick up the changes.
 Flux typically checks the repository for changes every few minutes, so it may take a few minutes for the changes to be detected.

 9. **Check if the changes have been applied**: Finally, we will check the Flux logs and the state of the cluster to see if the changes have been applied.

+10. **Test performance**: Once we have demonstrated the use of the Flux tool, we can proceed to test the Flux tool using metrics such as the speed and frequency of its updates.

 ## 4. Solution architecture